 All projects are to be entered online.
 Either students, parents or teachers can enter a project.
 When a project is entered an adult (teacher, parent or mentor) must acknowledge and certify that the project is the work of the identified student(s) and that the Young Scientist rules have been followed.

-Projects may be entered into one or more of the following categories: Technology, Scientific Investigations and Mathematical Investigations.
-The same project may be entered into more than one category; however it must be entered separately via the online entry form into each category.
+Projects may be entered into one or more of the following STEM categories: Technology, Scientific Investigations and Mathematical Investigations.
+The same project may be entered into more than one STEM category; however it must be entered separately via the online entry form.

 Uploading Files: There is a 10 Mb maximum file size allowed on our online entry portal.
 To minimise the size of the files to be uploaded, get your students to resample each graphic and save each file as a low resolution PDF.

 (Video) files that are too large may be

 1. Uploaded to a Youtube, Vimeo or alternative publicly accessible platform or

 2. Uploaded to a Google Drive or equivalent.
 Please provide a link to either of these options within the documents that you upload.

 Very Important: Please make sure the settings are set to Public or (Google Drive) “Anyone with the link can view”.

 If you continue to experience difficulties with the uploading of the files, contact email@example.com and we will discuss alternative ways of sending the files.